exonum/exonum-doc/src/architecture/storage.md

 ### BaseIndex

+> This seems to be no longer exported.
+> We may remove this section
+> as well as all mentions of this implementation detail.

 [`BaseIndex`][base-index] represents the most basic table type.
 Other table types wrap `BaseIndex`, enhancing its functionality for specific use cases.